ripe-tech/ripe-id-api-js/README.md

-# ripe-id-api-js
+# RIPE ID API Javascript

-The Javascript version of the RIPE ID API client
+The Javascript version of the RIPE ID API client.